giancosta86/GraphsJ/README.md

 ## Requirements

-Java 8u65 or later is recommended.
+Java 8u91 or later compatible is recommended.